eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 After building a Minimum Viable Product, the next step was to refine and make it more robust.
 Also, getting **feedback from friends** was vital in making sure it works well and is **easy to use**.
-Instructions on my web page were made as clear as possible and if the user does a step wrongly, then the code should give a hint to what the problem is where possible.
+Instructions on my web page were made as clear as possible and if the user does a step wrongly, then the code should give a hint as to what the problem is where possible.
 For example, below a try-catch was added with a hint in case something went wrong.

 ```js